OfficeDev/office-js-docs-pr/docs/outlook/onmessagefromchanged-onappointmentfromchanged-events.md

 ## Prerequisites

-To test the walkthrough, you must also have at least two Exchange accounts.
+To test the walkthrough, you must have at least two Exchange accounts.

+To preview the `OnMessageFromChanged` and `OnAppointmentFromChanged` events in Outlook on Mac, install Version 16.69.116 or later.

 ## Set up your environment